kyuzom/thiefringer/README.md

 Threads like microservices - They running simultaneously and communicate via Queue.
 Queue like a message bus.

+**NOTE!** This is a quick and dirty script for hobby usage only!
+* This is not a microservice architecture -> It uses multithreading and messaging queues
+* This is not a plugin-based architecture -> It utilizes config sections and external libs

+***It is a miniature script; It runs on OnionOmega which is an embedded linux board running OpenWrt OS; It tries to use as less overhead as possible to do the job.***

 ## Installation

 ### libs